dart-lang/site-www/src/_guides/language/evolution.md

 using non-null-safe code alongside null-safe code.
-For an example of how an app or package can migrate to a new language version with an incompatible feature—like was introduced with null safety—see [Migrating to null safety](/null-safety/migration-guide).
+For an example of how an app or package can migrate to a new language version with an incompatible feature (null safety, for example), see [Migrating to null safety](/null-safety/migration-guide).

 Each package has a default language version,